Crezdon Butler: Saskatchewan Roughriders

 On June 7, 2017, Butler was signed by the Saskatchewan Roughriders.
 After the two game CFL preseason, Butler was released on June 18, but was assigned to the Roughriders' practice roster on June 25.
 Following the first four weeks of the season spent on the practice roster, Butler was promoted to the active game-day roster on July 22.
 During a 30–15 loss to the BC Lions on August 5, Butler was productive, recording 5 tackles, but gave up a touchdown after running into the goalpost in the end zone.
 Butler would later leave the game with an injury.
 As the season progressed, Butler was utilized as a blitzing cornerback in addition to his coverage duties, recording 2 sacks and a forced fumble to go along with 39 defensive tackles and 4 pass knockdowns in 15 games played for the 2017 season.
 During 2 playoff games played, Butler totaled 8 tackles, as well as a fumble recovery during the CFL East Championship, which saw the Roughriders lose to Toronto 25–21.
 During the off-season, the Roughriders extended Butler's rookie contract by a year, keeping him with the team through the end of 2019.
 In his second year with the Riders, Butler missed several games with injury.
 In 11 games, Butler made 31 tackles and 2 special teams tackles.
 What would have been his first professional interception was wiped out by an unrelated penalty by a teammate during a week 7 loss to Calgary on July 28, 2018.
 Butler made two tackles during the lone postseason game, a loss to the Winnipeg Blue Bombers.
 Butler was released as a part of final cuts prior to the 2019 season.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Butler was signed by the Toronto Argonauts on July 3, 2019.
 He was released on July 10, 2019.